 How To Apply.
-Inquiries concerning the School of Nursing may be directed to the Dean, Indiana University School of Nursing, 1100 West Michigan Street, Indianapolis, Indiana 46202.
+Inquiries concerning the School of Nursing may be directed to the Assistant Dean, Student Services, Indiana University School of Nursing, 1100 West Michigan Street, Indianapolis Indiana 46202.

-Applicants should write to the Office of Records and Admissions, Bryan Hall, Indiana University, Bloomington, Indiana 47401 for Bloomington enrollment, or, for Indianapolis enrollment, to Admissions Director, Indiana University - Purdue University at Indianapolis, 1201 East 38th Street, Indianapolis, Indiana 46205.
+Applicants should submit their applications to the Office of Records and Admissions, Bryan Hall, Indiana University, Bloomington, Indiana 47401 for Bloomington enrollment, or, for Indianapolis enrollment, to Admissions Director, Indiana University - Purdue University at Indianapolis, 1201 East 38th Street, Indianapolis, Indiana 46205.
+Application forms may be obtained from the School of Nursing or either Admissions Office.
 An application fee of \$15 is required of each applicant who is new to the University.

 Regardless of campus of enrollment, all registered nurses should apply to Admissions Director, Indiana University - Purdue University at Indianapolis, 1201 East 38th Street, Indianapolis, Indiana 46205.
 Letters of inquiry or applications should state whether the applicant is a registered nurse.
+R.N.'s should request admission information and application from the R.N.B.S.
+Counselor at the School of Nursing.